Join the Working Group

 To work toward the IU Office of Sustainability 2020 Vision Goal of reducing the campus waste stream 40% by 2020.
 This will require upstream approaches that reduce the materials arriving on campus in the first place, as well as downstream approaches that capture reusable materials for reuse and divert recyclable materials for recycling.

 One of the Office of Sustainability's 2020 Vision Goals is to reduce overall campus waste 40% by 2020.
-In order to acheive this, the Resource Use Working Group works toward the following goals:
+In order to achieve this, the Resource Use Working Group works toward the following goals:

 - To maximize efficiency of campus resource use by ensuring that both upstream and downstream infrastructure/systems are provided to the IUB community to reduce, reuse, and recycle resources.